 LISN is called once to accept a character and TYPE is called numerous times in different parts of the program to build up a clear algorithm.

-The 2nd version (SAMPLI.PA) on page 5-32 uses TTY keyboard and TTY output interrupts and is described as follows:
+The 2nd version (SAMPLI.PA) on pages 5-32 uses TTY keyboard and TTY output interrupts and is described as follows:

 Program Interrupt Demonstration Program The program presented in Figures 5-16A through 5-16F is a demonstration program to run on the program interrupt facility.
 It contains a bit rotating program, the speed and direction of which is determined by the switch register settings.
 (This same program is presented in Exercise 10 of Chapter 3.)
 The foreground program is the ordering program which was given in Figure 5-14.
 This program has the capacity to accept 4-digit positive octal input from the Teletype keyboard, automatically terminating each 4-digit number with a carriage return and line feed.
 Upon receipt of a typed dollar sign ($), the program will place the data in increasing order, and type the ordered data on the printer.
 The program will not accept negative numbers or non-octal digits.
 The example is useful as a demonstration and illustration of the power of program interrupt as the computer will seem to be performing two tasks at the same time.
 The programmer knows that this is not possible and that the two tasks are sharing the computer time; however, the appearance indicates simultaneous actions.